idan200402/communicationsFP/README.md

 2. Investigate more deeply about countermeasures to prevent attackers from determining the application type.

 Authors:
-1. Rei Shaul ,  Ron  , Lior Fikhman , Idan Shumski from the Department of Computer Science in Ariel University as part of the course "Communication Networks"
+1. Rei Shaul ,  Ron Avraham , Lior Fikhman , Idan Shumski from the Department of Computer Science in Ariel University as part of the course "Communication Networks"

 License: